tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Type: bdqffdq:ResponseResult
 - Preferred Label: COMPLETE
 - DifferentFrom: bdqffdq:NOT_COMPLETE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are present and sufficiently comprehensive for use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure that asserts that data are present and sufficiently comprehensive for use.
-- Comments: These can be used to include data for Quality Assurance.
-These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.
+- Comments: This value can be used to filter data for Quality Assurance.
+This value can be asserted, for example, by bdqffdq:Measures of bdqffdq:MultiRecords where all the bdqffdq:Validation bdqffdq:ResponseResults from all included records in the dataset are bdqffdq:COMPLIANT.

 ********************